Going to AWS re:Invent 2024?

 Assuming you have a set of resources deployed using Terraform configurations, to destroy one or all of the resources in this configuration, simply remove/comment out the resource blocks and run terraform plan to validate the desired action and then apply.

-During its validation phase Terraform identifies the gaps in configuration and state files.
-It also checks if the real-world resources exist and generates a plan to remove any resources which are available in the real world, but not in the configuration.
+During its validation phase, Terraform identifies gaps in configuration and state files.
+It also checks if real-world resources exist and generates a plan to remove any resources that are available in the real world but not in the configuration.

-This also means, if we manually delete a particular resource, the next destroy cycle would take the same into consideration and only attempt to delete the resource that exists.
+This also means that if we manually delete a particular resource, the next destroy cycle will consider it and only attempt to delete the existing resource.

-Running the example code below (uncommented) will create 2 EC2 instances – demo_vm_1 and demo_vm_2.
+The example code below (uncommented) will create two EC2 instances – demo_vm_1 and demo_vm_2.
 To destroy one of the EC2 instances, comment out the corresponding resource block in the code – demo_vm_2.

 resource "aws_instance" "demo_vm_1" {